 Code Model

 THACS program is a one-dimensional system analysis program developed by Xi'an Jiaotong University for the sodium-cooled fast reactor.
 The program can model the primary system and decay heat removal system of sodium-cooled fast reactor.
 The components included in the program are core, inter-wrapper flow, sodium pool, heat exchanger, reactor vessel cooling system, pump, and pipe.
 The parallel multi-channel model is used in the core.
-The inter-wrapper flow is solved by radial stratification model, which considers the inter-wrapper channel between two adjacent loops of subassemblies as a layer, and divides several nodes in the axial direction [12].
+As shown in Fig. 2, the inter-wrapper flow (IWF) is solved by radial stratification model, which considers the inter-wrapper channel between two adjacent loops of subassemblies as a layer, and divides several nodes in the axial direction [12].
 There are three solution methods for sodium pool: uniform mixing model, three-layer model, and 2-D junction-cell model.
 Heat exchangers in the program include sodium-sodium heat exchangers and sodium-air heat exchangers.
 A model for the reactor vessel cooling system of sodium-cooled fast reactor is developed to calculate the flow and heat transfer of the outer and inner channels of the reactor vessel cooling system [7].
 The reactor vessel cooling system considers the heat transfer between the inside of the reactor vessel and the sodium pool, and the outside of the reactor vessel and the air.
 The pump model in the program is centrifugal pump, the relationships among pump head, hydraulic torque, volume flow rate, and speed are summarized by four-quadrant curves.

+Fig. 2.
+Schematic of IWF discretization, axial direction(left), radial direction(right)[3]

 The ability of the program to analyze natural cycle decay heat removal in sodium-cooled fast reactors has been verified by a set of benchmark problems.
 The unprotected loss of flow (ULOF) benchmark problem of BN-800 type LMFR is analyzed by the program, and the calculated results are in good agreement with the benchmark results [4].
 The program was used to analyze the benchmark of EBR-II shutdown heat removal tests (SHRT-17 and SHRT-45R), and the simulation results verified the capability of the inter-wrapper flow model and the capability of analyzing the natural circulation of SFR [12].
 The natural circulation test of Phenix is analyzed, which further verifies the capability of the program to analyze the natural cycle of the sodium-cooled fast reactor, and also demonstrates the importance of the flow and heat transfer through the inter-wrapper tubes of the subassemblies to remove decay heat from the core [3].
 VECAS is coupled with THACS to calculate the station blackout accident of CEFR, which verified the RVCS model of VECAS [7].
 Through the calculation and analysis of the natural circulation experiment carried out on a scaled water experiment platform, the prediction ability of the program for the flow rate of natural circulation in different natural circulation flow paths was verified, and the prediction ability for the cooling power of DRACS was verified [10].

 THACS modeling